How nutrition got my health back on track

 Want to find out more?

-I studied for three years at the College of Naturopathic Medicine and am registered with the Association of Naturopathic Practitioners and General Naturopathic Council.
+I studied for three years at the College of Naturopathic Medicine and am registered with the British Association for Nutrition and Lifestyle Medicine and Complementary and Natural Healthcare Council.
 I regularly undertake further training and professional development to ensure I stay up to date with the latest developments in nutrition.